 - Lead a team charged with crafting options for improving the linkage between “responsibility for fundraising outcomes” and “management of resources” to achieve outcomes.

-OBJECTIVE 3: Improve diversity related to staffing and relationship development with diverse donor communities.
+OBJECTIVE 3: Advance diversity, equity, and inclusion related to staffing and relationship development across our diverse constituencies.

-- Increase the diversity of the IUF intern and Regional Development Team programs to ensure a source of diverse talent in all areas of our organization.
+- Increase the diversity of IUF and IU Advancement staff by improving programs and processes that ensure sustainability of future and existing talent in all areas of our organization.

-- Continue to diversify the IUF Board, senior leadership team, and staff to be more representative of our evolving student/alumni population.
+- Continue intentional practices to diversify IUF Board and volunteers to be more representative of our evolving alumni, students, and Affinity Giving population.